barebox/barebox/Documentation/boards/mxs.rst

 The MXS SoCs require a special partition of type 0x53 (OnTrack DM6 Aux) which contains the BCB header.
-For some unknown reason the BCB header is inside a partition, but contains the sector number of the raw device from which the rest of the image is read from.
+For some unknown reason the BCB header is inside a partition, but contains the sector number of the raw device from which the rest of the image is read.
 With standard settings booting from SD card only works if the partition containing the bootloader starts at sector 2048 (the standard for fdisk).
 See the -p parameter to the mxsboot tool which changes this sector number in the image.

 Booting second stage
 --------------------